TheLostLambda/bionics-bootcamp/content/posts/review-session.md

 - For step 2, you should have a list of either 4 or 2 triangles.
 If you have 4, take a close look to see if the triangles are really unique, of if two sides have just been swapped
 - If you are going the comprehension route, note that you can use several `for ... in`'s in a single comprehension

+In the end, the magical triangle you are looking for has side lengths of 6, 8, and 10.

 Arduino
 =======